PAEJGIT/Anomaly-Detection/README.md

 - **Data**: 8,760 hours (one year) of synthetic electricity spot prices modelled on Nordic/Danish market structure with daily and weekly seasonality, Gaussian noise, and 2% injected anomaly spikes
 - **Preprocessing**: MinMaxScaler fitted on training split only (no data leakage), sliding windows of 24 hours
-- **Model**: LSTM autoencoder — encoder compresses 24 timesteps into a 32-dimensional hidden state, decoder reconstructs from it
+- **Model**: LSTM autoencoder, encoder compresses 24 timesteps into a 32-dimensional hidden state, decoder reconstructs from it
 - **Training**: 50 epochs, batch size 64, Adam optimiser, MSE loss, trained on normal windows only
 - **Threshold**: 95th percentile of training reconstruction errors
 - **API**: FastAPI with `/predict` and `/health` endpoints